 These cheddar sour cream biscuits are super fast to whip up and everyone always raves.
 So quick you can even whip them up to go with a random weekday meal.
-The sour cream offers a tangy creaminess and the shredded cheddar adds delightful taste and moisture. #TexasHomesteader
+The sour cream offers a tangy creaminess and the shredded cheddar adds delightful creaminess and moisture. #TexasHomesteader

 - 2 Cups Self-Rising Flour (OR 2 cup AP flour +1/2 tsp salt + 3 teaspoons baking powder)

 Add Wet Ingredients

 - ¾ cup sour cream